Summary

 USA Jump Rope is the largest jump rope organization in the United States, running events nationwide that culminate in the annual Jump Rope Nationals.
 Their processes were outdated and starting to show serious strain.

 I partnered with RGLR Collective to conduct field research at Jump Rope Nationals in Florida.
-Through rapid contextual inquiries with leadership, athletes, and staff, I uncovered critical inefficiencies in their paper-based systems.
+Through contextual inquiries with leadership, athletes, and staff, I uncovered critical inefficiencies in their paper-based systems.
 I designed and prototyped a mobile judging app on-site that would eliminate manual score runners and enable real-time score submission.
-The board was enthusiastic about the solution and we developed a roadmap for modernizing the sport.
+The board approved the approach and we developed a roadmap for implementation.

 Background